LiamFuller07/sienna-flask/README.md

 Alternatively, you can put the above into a file named `.env`, and save this file in the same directory as the Python script.

+**Embedings functionality added in most recent commit from Local.**